 Since retiring, Stephanie and David have built a home on their cattle property at Brindabella, an isolated and beautiful valley west of Canberra, which is little changed since Miles Franklin lived there.
 Inspired by the old elms and fruit trees on the property which were planted by Miles Franklin’s parents in the late 1890’s, Stephanie is developing a large garden.

 Stephanie’s writing has won numerous awards, and her short stories have appeared in Island and The Burley Journal.
 She has twice been represented in Best Australian Stories edited by Cate Kennedy.
 She has written two novels, both unpublished, and is currently working on a third, as well as continuing to write short fiction.

-Her first collection of short stories is being published by Finlay Lloyd in July 2017, and will be launched at the Canberra Writers Festival on August 26th 2017.
+Her first collection of short stories, 'Habits of Silence', is being published by Finlay Lloyd in July 2017, and will be launched at the Canberra Writers Festival on August 26th 2017.